 - Optional: Electric sander, wet/dry vac, paper towels, baby wipes

-(Note: If you forget to do this, no worries.
-You can use a razor blade to remove the silicone and the first layer of concrete in one swipe after it dries and fails to stick.)
+If you forget to do this, no worries.
+You can use a razor blade to remove the silicone and the first layer of concrete in one swipe after it dries and fails to stick.

 I removed loose grout behind the kitchen sink and left the space bare.
 The concrete filler will take care of these spaces.

-Step 3: Mix up a small amount of Ardex Feather Finish.
+Mix up a small amount of Ardex Feather Finish.
 The manufacturer’s instructions recommend a 2:1 powder-to-water ratio.
 This is a good place to start, and you’ll be able to tell if that’s the ratio that works for you.
-It’s important to use the same ratio for each batch that you mix up for one layer, because even small differences in water content can (and will) slightly alter the color/darkness of the dried concrete.
-You’ll probably be mixing up several batches per layer.

-Step 4a: Working in small sections at a time (maybe 1’ x 1’), spread concrete over countertop surface.
-I found it easiest to glop down about a cup-full in the center of my square foot working space.
+Working in small sections at a time (maybe 1’ x 1’), spread concrete over countertop surface.

-If gaps occur, where the concrete runs out, take your putty knife and add in a bit of concrete to the gap.
-Run trowel over area again to smooth in the new addition.
+If gaps occur, where the concrete runs out, add concrete to the gaps.
+Run the trowel over area again to smooth in the new addition.

-While you don’t want to run your trowel over and over the same concrete mix (it will start to dry out, and your efforts at smoothing everything out will be thwarted), I found it to be a good idea to drag my trowel in the perpendicular direction after a section was covered.
+While you don’t want to run your trowel over and over the same concrete mix.
+I found it to be a good idea to drag my trowel in the perpendicular direction after a section was covered.
 This helped to alleviate major trowel lines.

-Tip: After the corner has “set” for a few minutes (5-10 minutes), I found it useful to go along with my fingers and mold the concrete smoother.
-The concrete will be a bit drier by this time, but it will still be malleable, which is prime condition for pinching it and getting a corner you really like.
-Of course, you’ll be able to sand later on, so don’t worry about making it perfect.
+Tip: After the corner has “set” for a few minutes, I found it useful to go along with my fingers and mold the concrete smoother.
+The concrete will be drier, but malleable.
+It’s the prime condition for pinching it and getting a corner you like.

 AVOID adding water in spots.
 One strategy I attempted but now recommend that you AVOID is adding water to my fingertips and spreading the corners smooth, if I miss the window of malleable opportunity.
 This is also evidence of powder-to-water ratio discrepancies and discoloration, even after it dries.